Inuit clothing: Other natural materials

 Polar bear was a major source of winter garments for Greenlandic Inuit in the 19th century.
 Like caribou fur, polar bear fur grows in dual layers, and is prized for its heat-trapping and water-resistant properties.
 The long guard hairs of dogs, wolves, and wolverines were preferred as trim for hoods and mittens.
-The fur of arctic foxes was sometimes also used for trim, and was suitable for hunting caps and the insides of socks.
+Arctic fox was sometimes also used for trim, and was suitable for hunting caps and the insides of socks.
 In some areas, women's clothing was made of fox hides, and it was used to keep the breasts warm during breastfeeding.
 Adult musk-ox hide is too heavy to be used for most clothing, but it was used for mittens as well as summer caps, as the long hairs kept mosquitoes away.
 It was also suitable as bedding.
 In places where larger animals were scarce, such as Alaska and Greenland, the skins of small animals like marmots and Arctic ground squirrels were sewn together to make parkas.
 These animals were also used to make decorative pieces.

 The skin of cetaceans like beluga whales and narwhals was sometimes used for boot soles.
 Whale sinew, especially from the narwhal, was prized as thread for its length and strength.
 Tusks from narwhal and walrus provided ivory, which was used for sewing tools, clothing fasteners, and ornaments.
 In Alaska, fish skins were sometimes used for clothing and bags, but this is not well-documented in Canada.

 Dried grass and moss were used as insulation and absorbent material.
 They could be placed inside the stocking to absorb perspiration from the feet, or at the bottom of the amaut to serve a similar function to a diaper for an infant.
 Some groups also stuffed their needle cases with moss to form a sort of pincushion.